rainaku/Scroll-V/README.md

 ---

 ## ✨ Features
+-**NO PAYWALL, SUBCRIPTIONS**

-- 😍 **Boost your scrolling experience** - Fluid, natural scroll animation that's easy on the eyes
-- 🤞 **Prevent RSI** - Scroll acceleration reduces repetitive strain injury risks
-- ⚙️ **Highly Customizable** - Adjust smoothness, speed, friction, glide, and animation curves
-- 📱 **Per-App Settings** - Exclude specific applications from smooth scrolling (more settings in the future)
-- 🔧 **System Tray** - Runs quietly in the background
-- 🌐 **Bilingual** - Vietnamese and English language support
-- 💾 **Low Memory** - Optimized RAM usage with auto-cleanup (around 6MB of RAM when running in background)
+-**Boost your scrolling experience** - Fluid, natural scroll animation that's easy on the eyes -**Prevent RSI** - Scroll acceleration reduces repetitive strain injury risks -**Highly Customizable** - Adjust smoothness, speed, friction, glide, and animation curves -**Per-App Settings** - Exclude specific applications from smooth scrolling (more settings in the future) -**System Tray** - Runs quietly in the background -**Bilingual** - Vietnamese and English language support -**Low Memory** - Optimized RAM usage with auto-cleanup (around 6MB of RAM when running in background)

 ## 📥 Download & Installation